Senator Chuck Grassley – Questions for the Record – Gregg Jeffrey Costa Nominee, Circuit Judge United States Court of Appeals for the Fifth Circuit

 24. In Brown v.
 Entertainment Merchants Ass’n, Justice Breyer supplemented his opinion with appendices comprising scientific articles on the sociological and psychological harm of playing violent video games.

+a.
 When, if ever, do you think it is appropriate for appellate judges to conduct research outside the record of the case?

 Response: In terms of the factual record, as a general matter appellate judges should consider only the trial court record.
 I would rely on outside sources to supplement the factual record only when authorized to do so by court rules.

 b.
 When, if ever, do you think it is appropriate for appellate judges to base their opinions psychological and sociological scientific studies?

 Response: This would be appropriate if the trial court record contained such studies.
 That situation would typically arise if an expert witness relied on such studies in his or her trial testimony.

 25. The Fifth Circuit recently reversed your opinion in Voting for America, Inc. v.
 Andrade and disagreed with your holdings that a variety of provisions of Texas election law ran afoul of the First Amendment and the National Voter Registration Act.
 The Circuit disagreed with your holding that various activities comprising voter registration drives constituted expressive conduct within the meaning of the First Amendment.

 a.
 What is your view of the scope of non-speech conduct that qualifies as expressive activity protected by the First Amendment?